hacks-guide/Guide_Wii/docs/it_IT/wii-factory-reset.md

 ### Section III - Verifying the NAND

-1. If NAND Bin Checker is not already in the same directory as Ohneschwanzenegger, copy it there now.
-Then, open a terminal in that directory.
+1. If NAND Bin Checker is not already in the same folder as Ohneschwanzenegger, copy it there now.
+Then, open a terminal in that folder.
 Run the following command: `.\nandBinCheck.exe .\blankNand.bin`.
 If you named the NAND something else, adjust the command accordingly.
 The program will then check the validity of the NAND.

    ![](/images/factory-reset/nandcheck.png)